 Family trials and trial continuations

 All non-urgent trials, scheduled to be held from March 15 to May 16, 2020, are being rescheduled.
 A Judicial Case Manager may contact you before the new date to set a pre-trial conference (not a trial) in order to decide whether your matter can be resolved ahead of time.
-See Appendix A in the Provincial Court notice if you have not yet been called.

 Most family trials and trial continuations scheduled from May 19 to July 3, 2020, may go ahead on their original dates but as a pre-trial conference (not a trial) in order to see whether the matter can be resolved ahead of time.
 The court will contact you with the phone or video call details for the pre-trial conference, or with any different instructions.